-Prior to joining Strathclyde, he was Head of the Institute of Aerospace Sciences and Director of Research of the School of Aerospace, Transport and Manufacturing at Cranfield University, UK; and previously he held academic positions at Queen Mary University of London, UK; University of Manchester; and University of Erlangen-Nuremberg, Germany.
+Prior to joining Strathclyde, he was Head of the Institute of Aerospace Sciences at Cranfield University, UK; and previously he held academic positions at Queen Mary University of London, UK; University of Manchester; and University of Erlangen-Nuremberg, Germany.

-His expertise is in fluid mechanics, computational fluid dynamics (CFD) and nanotechnology (fluid/material interface).
+His expertise is in fluid mechanics, computational fluid dynamics (CFD) and nano scale process at fluid/solid interfaces.
 He is active in both fundamental and applied research, including technology transfer to industry and research establishments.
 He has received twice (2008 and 2011) the William Penney Fellowship Award by AWE Plc in recognition of his contributions to compressible fluid dynamics.

 Prof Drikakis also received the 2014 Innovator of the Year Award by the Innovation Institute for a new generation carbon capture technology that uses carbon nanotubes for filtering out carbon dioxide and other gases at low or zero energy cost.
 This platform technology has the potential to be used across a wide range of applications in the power generation, automotive, aerospace, chemical, marine and built environment sectors.

-He has co-authored two books in the field of computational fluid dynamics and has published about 155 journal and 229 conference papers/book chapters in the above technical areas with a h-index of 37 (Google Scholar), or 31 (Scopus).
-To date, he has graduated 61 PhD students who now hold positions in academia and industries around the world.
+To date, he has co-authored two books in the field of computational fluid dynamics and has published about 159 journal and 238 conference papers/book chapters in the above technical areas.
+He has graduated 52 PhD students who now hold positions in academia and industries around the world.